 Do the things you enjoy

 For me, it all started with my other big passion: movies.
 I fell in love with Japanese cinema and everything else came after it.
-I love animated movies, I love black and white classics, I love the new generation of directors making extreme films you’d never see in the West.
+I love animated movies, I love black and white classics, I love the new generation of directors making extreme films you’d never see in Hollywood.
 If I can’t bring myself to open a textbook I can always pick a good flick and learn a new expression from its dialogues.
 Pick the thing you love the most about your target language and begin from that.
-You might think it’s not enough but it’s a start.

 Take baby steps